kagarcia1618/ntaac/docs/index.md

 - The reference Grafana dashboard screenshots, link and iframe URL were all obtained from publicly available website of [Internet2](https://snapp-portal.net.internet2.edu/).
 - The reference network device icons were all obtained from [ecceman/affinity](https://github.com/ecceman/affinity) github page.

+## Caveats

+- Browser will blocked insecure content when viewing Grafana Echarts dashboard that loads content from Gitlab server running unsecured HTTP.
+Recommended to have a secured HTTP Gitlab server where the SSL certificate is trusted by the workstation being used to view the Grafana dashboard.
+- THe JSON dataset file stored in Gitlab should be accessible anonymously from the workstation being used to view the Grafana dashboard.
+This file is being access from the workstation by the javascript function configured in Grafana Echarts dashboard.
+- Due to JSON dataset being loaded from browser JavaScript, cross-site scripting behavior is being blocked by Gitlab's default web server configuration.
+One option to solve this issue is by updating the Gitlab's nginx web server configuration to allow cross-site scripting.